 For meals, enjoy a continental breakfast, an early evening appetizer of complimentary beer or wine served with a charcuterie board and more.

 Come home to ATH|BNB, The Rushmore, located near the University of Georgia campus and steps away from numerous restaurants in Athens' Five Points.
-As you set foot into the "casually elegant" property, you immediately feel the quiet and calm—just like when you come home.
+As you enter the "casually elegant" property, you immediately feel the quiet and calm—just like when you come home.

 ATH|BNB, The Rushmore's 14 custom-furnished suites include all the comforts needed for an overnight or weekend outing, like high-speed Wi-Fi, 43-inch Smart TVs and refrigerators.
-Wine, beer (local purveyor Creative Comforts) and water are available throughout the day inside the Club Room.
+Start the day with breakfast and enjoy wine, beer (local purveyor Creative Comforts), and water in the Club Room, available throughout the day.

 Located in the Panhandle, the property exudes laid-back charm.
 Its porches and sundecks beckon you to exhale and relax as you take in the sweeping views of the Gulf of Mexico.